Want to win more new clients? Put some extra effort into your marketing agency's SEO proposals!

 1. Introduction & Summary

 First off, start your proposal by introducing your agency.
-Let the client know what makes your agency the best fit for their SEO needs!
+Let the client know what makes your agency the best fit for their SEO campaign needs!

 A great introduction should:

-Show What Differentiates Your Agency: What services do you offer?
+Show What Differentiates Your Agency: What SEO services do you offer?
 What's your mission statement?
 Why should the client choose you?

 Introduce the Team: Let the client know who they'll be working with and what makes them a qualified account manager who will deliver on their SEO strategy.